-Tucked along Fulton Street on the East Side of the City, the Horse Inn has been local eatery since 1920.
+Tucked along Fulton Street on the east side of the City, the Horse Inn has been a local restaurant since 1920.
 In fact, it’s the longest continuously running restaurant in the City, a detail which made the telling of its relationship with the longest continuously running public market in the Country a natural fit for our first in the Stories of Market series.

 Matt Russell and his wife, Starla, own the Horse Inn, a Lancaster staple that offers delicious, seasonally focused meals and one-of-a-kind cocktails in a cozy environment.
 It is a special place where local reigns and inspires dishes on a daily basis.

 For four years, Matt has been visiting Market at least two times each week, curating recipe after recipe with many of the local goods that Market has to offer.
 So much so that Matt noted, “Most of what I do is from this building.”

 “It’s a lot of the just straight connection with the farmers and the producers.
 That’s very important to me, what we do, and what the Horse Inn does,” he said.
 And those relationships are celebrated on the chalkboard hanging on the back wall of the Horse Inn dining room, many of which are Lancaster Central Market Standholders.